Complications following surgery

 Infection

-If you have any concerns, please do not hesitate contact me to review your wounds.
+If you have any concerns, please do not hesitate contact Mike to review your wounds by photograph, video consultation or face to face assessment.

 Ongoing pain

 After any operation there will be some pain.
-I would hope that the majority of discomfort will settle within the first few days of the operation.
-Depending upon the operation will will depend upon the duration of post operative pain.
-I will discuss this with you in clinic if needed.
+We would hope that the majority of discomfort will settle within the first few days or week of the operation.
+The duration of post operative pain will depend upon the type of operation and this can be discussed in clinic.

 Swelling

-All wounds swell after an operation and the majority of swelling will have settled within the first week.
-Swelling after 1-2 weeks would need reviewing.
+All wounds swell after an operation and the majority of swelling will have settled within the first week and swelling after 1-2 weeks would need reviewing.

 Bleeding

-General ooze into the dressings may occur after an operation and is preferable than to allow the blood to remain in the wound developing a haematoma (collection of blood) which can be prone to infection.
-Continuing bleeding after a few days would be very rare and would need review.
-A haematoma is a collection of blood under the skin and if very large, rare in the hand would need releasing.
+There will always be a small amount of ooze into the dressings after an operation and is preferable to allow the blood to escape than remain inside the wound developing a haematoma (collection of blood) which can be prone to infection.
+If bleeding continues after a few days we would need review the wound.
+A haematoma is a collection of blood outside a blood vessel and if very large, may need releasing.

 Scarring

-Scar’s on the hand heal very well and often barely noticeable.
-I tend to use a stitch called vicryl rapide that dissolves after 2-4 weeks.
-On the palm of the hand the stitches are usually interrupted and exposed stitches whereas on the back of the hand they are under the skin and called subcuticular and cannot be seen, apart from two small knots at either end of the wound.
-My carpal tunnel stitch however tends to be subcuticular.
+Scars on the hand heal very well and often barely noticeable.
+Mike tends to use a stitch called vicryl rapide that dissolves and can be brushed off after 2-4 weeks.
+On the palm of the hand the stitches are usually interrupted and exposed, whereas on the back of the hand they are buried under the skin and called subcuticular and cannot be seen, apart from two small knots at either end of the wound.
+His open carpal tunnel stitch however tends to be subcuticular and buried.

 Bruising